Which place is cheaper, Managua or Havana?

 When we compare the travel costs of actual travelers between Havana and Managua, we can see that Havana is more expensive.
 And not only is Managua much less expensive, but it is actually a significantly cheaper destination.
 Since Havana is in Caribbean Islands and Managua is in Central America, this is one of the main reasons why the costs are so different, as different regions of the world tend to have overall different travel costs.
 So, traveling to Managua would let you spend less money overall.
 Or, you could decide to spend more money in Managua and be able to afford a more luxurious travel style by staying in nicer hotels, eating at more expensive restaurants, taking tours, and experiencing more activities.
 The same level of travel in Havana would naturally cost you much more money, so you would probably want to keep your budget a little tighter in Havana than you might in Managua.

-Havana is bigger, and its population is about 2.2 times larger than the population of Managua.
-When comparing the population of Havana vs. Managua, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
-So, always research the type of place that you want to visit and the activities that interest you.
+Havana has a larger population, and is about 2 times larger than the population of Managua.
+When comparing the sizes of Havana and Managua, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
+So, always research the type of place that you want to visit along with the activities and attractions that interest you.

 Both destinations experience a warmer climate most of the year.
 Instead of summer and winter seasons, they usually have a rainy season and a dry season.
 Although in the rainy season, it doesn't necessarily rain every day.